-- Receive a full tuition waiver while enrolled at PSC, provided the student maintains good standing within the RHOP.
+- Receive a full tuition waiver while enrolled at Peru State, provided the student maintains good standing within the RHOP program standards.

-- Follow a special curriculum at PSC that will prepare the student for pharmacy studies at UNMC.
+- Follow a special curriculum at Peru State that will prepare the student for studies at UNMC.

-- Have recognition of their desire to become a pharmacist.
+- Have recognition of their desire to become a health care professional.

 Application Deadline: Nov.
 15